-For three decades, the standard explanation was endorphins.
-You'd go for a long run, your brain would flood with endogenous opioids — the body's own morphine — and you'd drift into the euphoric, pain-free state that runners have described since the 1970s as the runner's high.
+For thirty years, the standard explanation was endorphins.
+You would go for a long run, your brain would flood with endogenous opioids -- the body's own morphine -- and you would drift into the euphoric, pain-free state that runners have described since the 1970s as the runner's high.
 It was a satisfying explanation.
 It was also largely wrong.

-In 2015, Johannes Fuss and colleagues at the University of Hamburg did the experiment that the endorphin hypothesis required.
-They gave runners either naloxone (a drug that blocks opioid receptors in the brain), rimonabant (a drug that blocks endocannabinoid receptors in the brain), or a placebo, then sent them on a two-hour run.
-The result: the runner's high was partially blocked by naloxone — confirming a genuine opioid component — but also significantly blocked by rimonabant.
+In 2015, Johannes Fuss and colleagues at the University of Hamburg designed the study that the endorphin hypothesis required.
+They gave mice either naloxone (a drug that blocks opioid receptors in the brain), rimonabant (a drug that blocks endocannabinoid receptors), or a placebo, then allowed them to run on wheels.
+The result upended decades of assumption: the runner's high behaviors -- reduced anxiety and pain sensitivity after running -- were significantly blocked by rimonabant but only partially affected by naloxone.

 The endocannabinoid system.
 The brain's cannabis-like molecules.
 The system that THC hijacks when you get high.
 This, it turned out, was the primary driver of the runner's high.

-The discovery opened a new window onto why exercise is, neurobiologically, one of the most powerful mental health interventions available — and why it is so difficult to start.
+The finding was published in the Proceedings of the National Academy of Sciences and confirmed in subsequent human imaging studies.
+A 2021 study by Hilke Brellenthin and colleagues at Iowa State University used PET scans to show that aerobic exercise increased endocannabinoid binding in brain regions associated with reward, emotion regulation, and pain processing.
+The discovery opened a new window onto why exercise is, neurobiologically, one of the most powerful mental health interventions available -- and why it is so difficult to start.

-Anandamide (named for the Sanskrit word for "bliss") was identified in 1992 by Raphael Mechoulam's lab at Hebrew University in Jerusalem — the same team that had synthesized THC years earlier.
+Anandamide (named from the Sanskrit "ananda" meaning bliss) was first identified in 1992 by Raphael Mechoulam's lab at Hebrew University in Jerusalem -- the same team that had synthesized THC decades earlier.
 It was the first endogenous ligand identified for the cannabinoid receptor, and its existence confirmed that the brain had an entire internal cannabinoid signaling system.

 Anandamide's effects when it activates CB1 receptors include:

-THC produces its effects by binding the same CB1 receptors — essentially impersonating anandamide, but more persistently and potently.
+THC produces its effects by binding the same CB1 receptors -- essentially impersonating anandamide, but more persistently and more potently.
 The "high" of cannabis is, at its neurobiological core, an artificial version of what anandamide naturally produces.
+The critical difference is that exercise-induced anandamide operates within physiological ranges and clears rapidly, while exogenous THC overwhelms the system and produces tolerance.

 Exercise as the Trigger